negice/FGPguidelines/Guidelines/docs/charting/pie/chart_pie.md

 Fitting a pie to incompatible data One of the most common mistakes with using a pie chart is to fit it to data that does not represent a parts-to-whole comparison.
 This confusion occurs most often when the values to be plotted are percentages or proportions, but don’t comprise a complete whole.
 The example below shows how frequently the people surveyed used each of four applications, but since many people used multiple apps, the proportions sum to much more than 100%.

 ### Use Case Examples

+In this example, the PIE chart was used to represent the data from [Percentage of population with knowledge of English and French by census division, 2016](https://gcgeo.gc.ca/geonetwork/metadata/eng/7043f8c1-d5e5-492f-8bb1-7eeac9f2a74f).